openshift/enhancements/enhancements/machine-api/remediation-history.md

 	// the time when the node is remediated and in a safe state, so that workloads can be rescheduled.
 	Remediated *metav1.Time `json:"remediated,omitempty"`

-	// the type of remediation, e.g. "internal" or "machineDeletion", and "external" or the
+	// the type of remediation, can be either "machineDeletion" for the built in remediation strategy, or "external".
-	// name of the external remediation template in future
+	// In future it could be set to the name of the external remediation template.
+	// In case a node recovers after the remedaiation condition was detected but before the remediation started
+	// (according to the timeout declared on the MHC) the type will be set to `aborted`.
 	// +kubebuilder:validation:Type=string
 	Type string `json:"remediationType,omitempty"`
 }